 However, the image has been changing now.

-The Indian gaming industry, which was already valued at $543.08 million in 2017, is projected to grow at a CAGR of 6.61%, according to a CII report.
+The Indian gaming industry, valued at $543.08 million in 2017, is projected to grow at a CAGR of 6.61%, according to a CII report.

-Many Indian pro gamers, (Ishpreet “HuNtR” Singh Chadha (CS: GO) and Raunak “Crowley” Sen – Dota 2 to name a few), albeit not as famous as their foreign counterparts, have had good records in official eSports leagues.
+Many Indian pro gamers (Ishpreet “HuNtR” Singh Chadha (CS: GO) and Raunak “Crowley” Sen – Dota 2, to name a few), albeit not as famous as their foreign counterparts, have had good records in official eSports leagues.

-Talking about games, popular eSports titles such as CounterStrike: Global Offensive, DOTA, FIFA and perhaps most notably PlayerUnknown’s Battlegrounds better known as PUBG have seen an increasing rise in popularity, especially PUBG Mobile.
+Talking about games, popular eSports titles such as CounterStrike: Global Offensive, DOTA, FIFA, and perhaps most notably PlayerUnknown’s Battlegrounds, better known as PUBG, have seen an increasing rise in popularity, especially PUBG Mobile.

-Apart from this, we have small scale game studios which provide solutions for custom games in addition to graphic designers, hardware sellers and influencers who are on the rise thanks to social media and the rising awareness about the eSports scenario.
+Apart from this, we have small-scale game studios which provide solutions for custom games in addition to graphic designers, hardware sellers and influencers who are on the rise thanks to social media and the rising awareness about the eSports scenario.

 The gaming industry in India has come a long way but still has a long way to go to become a mainstay.